A terrific way to foster connection and safety, belonging, and mattering in your culture is for the CEO to have lunch with small groups of…

 Given the pressures of delivering on year-end goals and fulfilling personal holiday obligations, your employees are under a heightened level of stress during the season.

 To compensate for this Jeremy Smith, co-founder & COO of on-demand parking startup SpotHero brings in yoga and meditation specialists to the office during holiday season to help employees relax.
-He told CIO.com, “Having someone come to the office makes it very easy for employees to take a break from their busy schedules and find a moment to relax.”
+He told CIO.com,

 Are you interested in a solution to improve communication and engagement in your company next year?
 Get in touch with us to find out more about Beekeeper - mobile communication tool for teams, and we’ll be more than happy to show you how you can use it to reach and engage every employee.